oracle-livelabs/pts/ai-vector-search-apex-adb/setup/setup.md

   ```
   <copy>
-  Policy: allow user to manage generative-ai-family in compartment \<your compartment>
+  Policy: allow group <group name> to manage generative-ai-family in compartment <your compartment>
   </copy>
   ```